jaelpark/JPyPlotRatio/README.md

-panelScaling | Dict `{panelIndex:scale, ...}` | Dictionary of scale factors for the plots in each panel xlabel | str or Dict `{colId:str, ...}` | xlabel for all panels (str), or dictionary of xlabels for each column ylabel | str | ylabel for all panels panelLabel | Dict `{panelIndex:label(str), ...}` | Dictionary of panel labels panelLabelLoc | Tuple (x, y) | Location for the panel labels in each panel.
+panelScaling | Dict `{panelIndex:scale, ...}` | Dictionary of scale factors for the plots in each panel xlabel | str or Dict `{colId:str, ...}` | xlabel for all panels (str), or dictionary of xlabels for each column ylabel | str | ylabel for all panels axisLabelSize | int | Axis label text size.
+Default 16 panelLabel | Dict `{panelIndex:label(str), ...}` | Dictionary of panel labels panelLabelLoc | Tuple (x, y) | Location for the panel labels in each panel.
 Default `(0.2,0.92)` panelLabelSize | int | Panel label text size.
 Default 16 panelLabelAlign | str | Text alignment for the panel labels, "left", "center", "right" (default). legendLoc | Tuple (x, y) | Legend location in the panel legendSize | int | Legend text size.
-Default 10 systPatchWidth | float | Width of the systematic uncertainty patches.
-Default 5.0.
+Default 10

 Plot curves with `plot.Add(...)` or `plot.AddTGraph(...)`. `AddTGraph` automatically converts a TGraphErrors object to numpy arrays and plots them.